There’s a Day often fraught with emotional mines as it can be a lovely day for some, romantic for others & painful for many.

 He had been waiting to ‘pop the question’, after God had assured Him that I was the one, in the ‘perfect moment’ that he’d pictured in his mind but as time went by & that perfect moment hadn’t quite arrived, he blurted it out on Valentine’s Day, Lol!

 But what he doesn’t realise is that he is romantic, in what’s romantic to me.
 You see after being left a widow by my late husband’s death to Brain Cancer, I prayed for God’s Will in my life whether that was to continue in widowhood or if it included a future marriage.
-I then asked God, if it was a future marriage, for a man that loved Him first & foremost, with the qualities of gentleness, love & loyalty.
+I then asked God, if there was a future marriage, for a husband that loved Him first & foremost, with the qualities of gentleness, love & loyalty.
 Qualities I hold very important in a spouse.

 God graciously answered my prayer in my husband Steve for he’s the most loyal, gentle, loving & caring husband anyone could ask for!
 God did an amazing job of bringing us together!